caseyishere/project2/README.md

 <img width="993" alt="Unemployment_results" src="https://github.com/user-attachments/assets/7e6bda45-1b12-4342-bffc-2a665f456a0c" />

-The results showcase the unemployment change and the new number of enrollees.
+The results showcase the unemployment change and the increase in new enrollees that occured between 2015 and 2018.

 ## Tableau Dashboard